 Throughout the construction of Whitefriars, a series of public art installations were commissioned to enable visitors to engage in innovative ways with the project.

 Artist-in-residence Janet Hodgson created a series of temporary sound and video installations exploring the theme of the 'Time Machine'.
 The works were composed of video projections on the inside and/or outside of shop windows and a construction based on the time machine in George Pal's 1960 film version of H.G.
 Wells' classic story.

-A second permanent art installation by Kenny Hunter was installed in St George's Lane in August 2005.
-The bronze work addresses a diverse range of historical, religious and contemporary social currents, through its singular sculptural form - a lamb standing on a tree stump.
+A second permanent art installation by Kenny Hunter was installed in St George's Lane.
+The bronze work addresses a diverse range of historical, religious and contemporary social currents through its singular sculptural form - a lamb standing on a tree stump.
 This organic, pastoral composition contrasts strongly with its location.
 The result is an intimate, tactile and ancient form placed within a busy public environment of modernity.

 Kenny Hunter's inspiration for the work includes William Blake's 'Jerusalem', the hymn being synonymous with English identity and yearning for social justice.